ifyouseewendy/ifyouseewendy.github.io/source/_posts/2015-01-29-guidance-from-poodr.markdown

 + Testing Unique Behavior

     - Testing Concrete Subclass Behavior.
 It’s important to test these specializations without embedding knowledge of the superclass into the test.
     - Testing Abstract Superclass Behavior.
-Because Bicycle used tem- plate methods to acquire concrete specializations you can stub the behavior that would normally be supplied by subclasses.
+Because Bicycle used template methods to acquire concrete specializations you can stub the behavior that would normally be supplied by subclasses.
 Even better, because you understand the Liskov Substitution Principle, you can easily manufacture a testable instance of Bicycle by creating a new subclass for use solely by this test.